deinsoftware/colorify/README.md

 ### BlankLines

 `_colorify.BlankLines` works like `Console.WriteLine` but without text.
-You can combine the amount of lines and color.
+You can combine the amount of lines and colors.
 Default values will be `1` line and `Colors.txtDefault`.

 ```csharp
 _colorify.BlankLines();